 This is a surgical deep vein thrombosis treatment that inserts a filter into a large vein in your abdomen.
 This may not stop DVT itself, but it prevents clots from getting lodged in your lungs, preventing pulmonary embolism.

-If the DVT has gotten bad enough, you may be hospitalized so that you can receive clot busters.
-If it sounds extreme, that’s because it is.
+If the DVT, has gotten bad enough, you may be hospitalized so that you can receive clot busters.
+If this DVT treatment sounds extreme, that’s because it is.
 Clot busters are used only in situations where clots have become life-threatening—they are more intense than blood thinners and can cause significant bleeding.
+As far as deep vein thrombosis treatments go, clot busters are the final line of defense.
 Very few people with DVT will need this, unless their DVT is extremely serious or other medications aren’t working.

-As with most conditions, it’s easiest to treat DVT before it happens.
-We cannot control all of our risk factors, such as age and genetics, but there are some things you can do.
+As with most conditions, it’s easiest to treat DVT before it happens, and usually, the best deep vein thrombosis treatments are prevention.
+We cannot control all of our risk factors, such as age and genetics, but there are some things you can do and natural remedies for DVT you should know about.
 Avoid long periods of sitting and lying down—blood clots are more likely to form when the calf muscles aren’t getting any exercise.
 Smoking increases the pressure in your veins, increasing your risk of DVT—just one more reason you should stop smoking if you do.
-Maintaining a healthy weight will also help you stay DVT-free.
+Maintaining a healthy weight will also help you stay DVT-free and is one of the best deep vein thrombosis treatments.

 If you have the symptoms of DVT, call 800-400-8346 and set up an appointment with us.
-Dr. Seiger will be able to determine not only if you have DVT, but if you do, what kind of dvt treatment options would be best for you.
-With over two decades of experience, you can count on Skin & Vein Center to get you what’s best for you.
+Dr. Seiger will be able to determine not only if you have DVT, but if you do, what kind of DVT treatment options would be best for you.
+With over two decades of experience, you can count on the Skin & Vein Center to choose the most fitting options for your deep vein thrombosis treatments.
+Click here to learn more!